-The API class SystemDefinition allows to define all necessary HVI resources.
-The definition of HVI resources is the first step of an HVI application.
+The definition of HVI resources is the first step of an application using HVI.
+The API class SystemDefintion enables you to define all necessary HVI resources.
 HVI resources include all the platform resources, engines, triggers, registers, actions, events, etc. that the HVI sequences are going to use and execute.
-Users need to declare them upfront and add them to the corresponding collections.
-All HVI Engines included in the application need to be registered into the EngineCollection class instance.
-HVI resources are described in details in the PathWave Test Sync Executive User Manual.
+Users need to declare them up front and add them to the corresponding collections.
+All HVI Engines included in the programming need to be registered into the EngineCollection class instance.
+HVI resources are described in detail in the PathWave Test Sync Executive User Manual.
 The HVI resource definitions are summarized in the code snippets below.